Bisma8090/CitrusCounter_App/README.md

 # Citrus Counter App

 This repository contains the complete source code for the Citrus Counter application, including frontend and backend components.

 ## Overview

-Citrus Counter is an app designed to help farmers and agricultural professionals count citrus fruits efficiently using image recognition.The app provides accurate citrus counts per tree and per acre, along with reporting and PDF export features.
+Citrus Counter is an app designed to help farmers and agricultural professionals count citrus fruits efficiently using image recognition.
+The app provides accurate citrus counts per tree and per acre, along with reporting and PDF export features.

 ## Features